Bobbin Head is a popular family day-trip destination situated on Cowan Creek in the western section of Ku-ring-gai Chase National Park.

 Be sure to visit the information centre and grab yourself a handy map of the area.

-There are several great fishing spots in the area, but you’ll need a fishing license.
-Make sure you drive a bit further north along Apple Tree Road as this area tends to be a bit quieter.
+There are several great fishing spots in the area, but you willl need to have a fishing license.
+Make sure you drive a bit further north along Apple Tree Road, as this area tends to be a bit quieter.

 With so much open green space and excellent facilities, Bobbin Head is the perfect spot for a barbecue or picnic.

-Be spoiled with several barbecue stations, picnic shelters, toilet facilities and playgrounds spread out across the Bobbin Head area.
+Be spoiled with several barbecue stations, picnic shelters, toilet facilities and playgrounds spread out across the area.